 SiteGround has built its reputation well.
 Currently, it hosts over a million website domains throughout the world.

-We have gathered all the features from functionality to pricing in order to test the performance of both hosting companies.
+We have gathered all the features from functionality to pricing in order to test the performance of both hosting services.
 By the end of this post, you will have enough knowledge about both companies to decide which one suits you best.

-Here is a general comparison to know which one can give you best support and best performance.
+Here is a general comparison to know which one can give you the best support and best performance.